Mediatonic: History

 Mediatonic moved into Shell Mex House, London, in April 2017.
 In July, a five-person team was established in a co-working space in Madrid, and expanded into a proper office in July 2019.
 A sister development studio, Fortitude Games, was established in Guildford in 2018.
 Frog Capital sold its share in Mediatonic to Synova Capital, making a 7.4-times return on its investment.
 A fourth studio for Mediatonic in Leamington Spa was announced in February 2020.
 Also in early 2020, Mediatonic established its headquarters in an office above London Victoria station, although it went largely unused due to the COVID-19 pandemic causing the company to make employees work from home.

 Bailey and Croft established Tonic Games Group as a parent company for Mediatonic, The Irregular Corporation, and Fortitude Games, moving 35 employees to Tonic Games Group, while Mediatonic had a staff of 230.
 On 2 March 2021, Epic Games announced that it had acquired Tonic Games Group, including Mediatonic.
+In September 2023, Mediatonic was subjected to deep job cuts by its parent company.
+Though it was first speculated that the entire studio had been closed, that proved not to be the case.